HelTecAutomation/HeltecDocs/en/source/general/sub_band_usage.md

 ## How To?

-Generally speaking... we just need to change the `channelsMaskTemp[0]=0xFF00;`, then the uplink frequency will be changed to TTN supported.
+Generally speaking...
+To change the channel to 8-15，we just need to change the `channelsMaskTemp[0]=0xFF00;`, then the uplink frequency will be changed to TTN supported.

-*BTW. the listening frequency in your LoRa gateway must be the same as the TTN server. it's defined in your gateway's `gloable_conf.json` file.*
+**BTW. the listening frequency in your LoRa gateway must be the same as the TTN server. it's defined in your gateway's `gloable_conf.json` file.**